OpenEvalProject/evals/manuscripts/elife-95629/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/95629/elife-95629-fig9-v1.jpg)

 **Figure 9.:** (a–c) Rat OEC cultures were treated with Brefeldin-A to inhibit protein transport and subsequent secretion.
 Reelin immunoreactivity (red) in a primary culture was detected in green fluorescent protein (GFP)-labeled OECs (a, arrows), but not in another cell type (arrowhead).
 GFP-labeled OECs which were immunopurified with anti-Ngfrp75 also express Reelin (red; b, c). (d) Western blot confirms the expression of Reelin in rat Olfactory Nerve Layer I and II (ONL; lane 1 of western blot).
-Reln and +/+Reln mouse olfactory bulbs were used as positive and negative controls, respectively (lanes: 2 and 3).
+Reln+/+ and Reln−/− mouse olfactory bulbs were used as positive and negative controls, respectively (lanes: 2 and 3).
 Reelin synthesized by cultured OECs was found at low levels in whole-cell lysates (WCL; lanes: 4, 6, and 8), compared to Reelin secreted by cultured OECs into tissue culture medium, termed OEC ‘conditioned medium’ (CM; lanes: 5 and 7).
-GAPDH was the loading control for tissue homogenates (lanes: 1–4, 6, and 8). (−/−e) All three Reelin isoforms (400, 300, and 150 kDa) were detected with a 4–15% gradient gel.
-Reln and +/+Reln mouse cortices were used as controls (lanes: 1 and 2).
+GAPDH was the loading control for tissue homogenates (lanes: 1–4, 6, and 8). (e) All three Reelin isoforms (400, 300, and 150 kDa) were detected with a 4–15% gradient gel.
+Reln+/+ and Reln−/− mouse cortices were used as controls (lanes: 1 and 2).
 Reelin was detected in the rat ONL (lane 3) and in three rat OEC-CM samples (lanes: 4, 5, and 6).
-GAPDH was the loading control for tissue homogenates (lanes: 1–3). (−/−f) Quantitation of multiple isoforms of Reelin from 4% to 15% gradient gels.
-Positive and negative controls are Reln and +/+Reln mouse cortices.
-Both rat tissue from the ONL (−/−n = 3) and CM (n = 9) contain significantly more 400 and 300 kDa Reelin than the Reln mice.
+GAPDH was the loading control for tissue homogenates (lanes: 1–3). (f) Quantitation of multiple isoforms of Reelin from 4% to 15% gradient gels.
+Positive and negative controls are Reln+/+ and Reln−/− mouse cortices.
+Both rat tissue from the ONL (n = 3) and CM (n = 9) contain significantly more 400 and 300 kDa Reelin than the Reln−/− mice.
 Bars represent the standard deviation of the mean.
-One-sided Mann–Whitney −/−U test was used to test that protein expression levels in the other groups are greater than those in the Reln group, indicative of significant expression of −/−Reln in the test groups. *p < 0.05.
-Scale bars: a–c = 40 μm.Figure 9—source data 1.Figure 9d and e.Figure 9—source data 2.Figure 9d and e.
+One-sided Mann–Whitney U test was used to test that protein expression levels in the other groups are greater than those in the Reln−/− group, indicative of significant expression of Reln in the test groups. *p < 0.05.
+Scale bars: a–c = 40 μm.

 To further confirm that cultured OECs express and secrete Reelin, we performed western blotting.
 The G10 antibody recognizes full-length Reelin protein, which is approximately 400 kDa, and its two cleaved fragments at ~300 and~180 kDa (Lambert de Rouvroit et al., 1999).
 Both the rat ONL and Reln+/+ mouse olfactory bulbs showed the characteristic large molecular weight band at 400 kDa and another at 150 kDa (Figure 9d, lanes 1 and 2, Reln).
 As expected, these bands were absent in mutant Reln−/− olfactory bulbs (Figure 9d, lane 3).
 Additionally, Reelin-positive bands were present in blots of OEC whole-cell lysates (WCL), representing Reelin synthesized in OECs, and OEC conditioned media (CM; Figure 9d, lanes 4–8 Reln), representing Reelin secreted by OECs.
 A 4–15% gradient gel allowed for the visualization of all three Reelin isoforms (Figure 9e).
 Brain extracts of Reln+/+ (positive control) and Reln−/− (negative control) mice confirm the specificity of Reelin detection (Figure 9e, lanes 1 and 2, Figure 9f).
 All three Reelin isoforms at their corresponding molecular weights are present in rat ONL and OEC CM samples (Figure 9e, lanes 3–6, Figure 9f).
 Quantification of the band densities from 4% to 15% gels showed that cultured OECs derived from the rat ONL and CM produce significantly higher levels of 400 and 300 kDa Reelin compared to Reln−/− mice (Figure 9f, p < 0.05).